OpenRockets/web-dev-error-solutions/errors/css/css-challenge-responsive-pricing-table-with-tailwind-css/README.md

 # 🐞 CSS Challenge:  Responsive Pricing Table with Tailwind CSS

-This challenge focuses on building a responsive pricing table using Tailwind CSS.
-The goal is to create a clean, visually appealing table that adapts seamlessly to different screen sizes.
-We'll use Tailwind's utility classes to achieve this efficiently.
+This challenge involves creating a responsive pricing table using Tailwind CSS.
+The table should clearly display different pricing plans with their features and costs, adapting seamlessly to different screen sizes.
+We'll focus on creating a clean, modern design that is easily understandable and visually appealing.

-**Description of the Styling:**
+## Description of the Styling

-The pricing table will consist of three plans: Basic, Pro, and Premium.
-Each plan will have a card containing the plan name, features (bulleted list), price, and a call-to-action button.
-The table will be responsive, adjusting its layout to be either a three-column layout on larger screens or a single-column layout on smaller screens.
-We'll use Tailwind's responsive modifiers to handle this.
-The styling will incorporate a clean and modern aesthetic using a light color palette and subtle shadows.
+The pricing table will consist of three distinct pricing plans: Basic, Pro, and Premium.
+Each plan will be represented by a card containing:

-**Full Code:**
+* **Plan Name:** Displayed prominently as a heading.
+* **Price:**  Clearly shown with currency symbol.
+* **Features:** A bulleted list of included features.
+* **Call to Action Button:** A button to subscribe or learn more.

+The overall design will use Tailwind's responsive utility classes to ensure the table looks good on desktops, tablets, and mobile devices.
+We'll aim for a clean, modern aesthetic with subtle shadows and gradients for visual appeal.

+## Full Code

 ```html
 <!DOCTYPE html>